Ching Dynasty Era and Islam in China :

 take part in the Imperial Exams and thus become fully integrated with the Song Political System.

 At the end of the first period of the spread of Islam in China integration of the Fan Ke had reached so far that many of them had taken on Chinese names.
 Names resembling the name of Mohammad, Mustafa and Massud (The first 3 Caliphs) turned into the Chinese names Mo, Mai and Mu and date from this early period.
-Similarly, in search of names Chinese Caracters resembling the original muslim name were adopted leading to names such as Ha for Hasan, Hu for Hussain.
+Similarly, in search of names Chinese Characters resembling the original Muslim name were adopted leading to names such as Ha for Hasan, Hu for Hussain.

 The population of Muslims in China had increased greatly since the arrival of the faith in China.
-First and foremost through inter-marriage (arriving traders were exclusively Muslim Men, most single and in search of Fortune.), but also through the Muslim habbit of accepting Slaves.
-At the decline of the Song Empires and with land reclaimation by the feudal elite rampant, many destitute tenant-farmers chose to escape the scorn of the Imperial Laws and their debotors and chose instead to request slavery within a rich Muslim Trading Family.
-Not only would such a deal allow them to change their family name and gain status (or escape detection), furthermore, under islamic laws the slaves were liable to receive part of the inheritance (or sometimes all) in case of the Masters Death.
+First and foremost through inter-marriage (arriving traders were exclusively Muslim Men, most single and in search of Fortune.), but also through the Muslim habit of accepting Slaves.
+At the decline of the Song Empires and with land reclamation by the feudal elite rampant, many destitute tenant-farmers chose to escape the scorn of the Imperial Laws and their debtors and chose instead to request slavery within a rich Muslim Trading Family.
+Not only would such a deal allow them to change their family name and gain status (or escape detection), furthermore, under Islamic laws the slaves were liable to receive part of the inheritance (or sometimes all) in case of the Masters Death.
 For starving peasants at the end of all options this was an

 attractive offer.
 Joining up however meant becoming a Muslim and so the Muslim population grew larger.